borodust/borodust.github.io/projects/cl-flow.md

 parent: projects
 ---

+## Quick overview

-Library for asynchonous non-blocking concurrency in Common Lisp.
+Library for asynchronous non-blocking concurrency in Common Lisp.
 Quite similar to what green threads are for.
 In other buzzy words, it is a computation tree building library mixed with data-flow model for non-blocking, asynchronous and thread-safe execution.